 What is the difference between an SWP, a JSA and an SWMS?

-) are all tools used to manage risk.
-They follow three basic steps
+Safe work procedures (SWP), job safety analysis (JSA) and safe work method statement (SWMS) are all tools used to manage risk.
+They follow five basic steps

 Identify the hazards (what could hurt someone?)